threefoldtech/nnc/readme.md

 > Feel free to choose another directory to serve

 If you now open your browser and tried to connect to `localhost:9000` you will get NOTHING!
-(ERR_CONNECTION_REFUSED) simply because the service is listening online INSIDE the `priv` namespace.
+(ERR_CONNECTION_REFUSED) simply because the service is listening only INSIDE the `priv` namespace.

 Now time to run `nnc`